 Many of you, your friends, or your family members are dealing with thyroid disease.
 It’s a growing epidemic that’s quickly becoming one of the most health problems in America.
 Over the last several years, the wonderful Nutritional Therapy Practitioners (NTPs) at Biodynamic Wellness have given me a wealth of information so I asked them to write a series of guest posts.
 They’ll help us understand more about thyroid disease including the symptoms, what tests to get, steps to take, foods to eat, and other ways to help bring the body back into balance.

-Today, Anna Penick NTP, a new addition to Biodynamic Wellness, answers questions about the basics of thyroid disease.
+Today, Anna Penick NTP, answers questions about the basics of thyroid disease.
 In the coming months, we’ll continue looking at many different aspects of this disease, so make sure to sign up for my email list, so you don’t miss any of these informational posts!

 What are some of the most common symptoms of thyroid disease?